-For more information about this meeting, including access arrangements and facilities for people with disabilities, please contact the Governance Officer, Sophie Moy on: 01449 724682 or Email: sophie.moy@baberghmidsuffolk.gov.uk
+For more information about this meeting, including access arrangements and facilities for people with disabilities, please contact the Governance Officer on: or Email:

 Domestic Arrangements:

 - Toilets are situated opposite the meeting room. - Cold water is also available outside opposite the room. - Please switch off all mobile phones or turn them to silent.